 What Can Be Stored In Stash Units?

 Well, before we can delve into what can be stored in a stash unit, we need to look at why they are built in the first place.
-Clue scrolls are one of the many items that can be dropped by monsters in combat, and upon reading a clue scroll you will find yourself starting a treasure trail that will send you all around the world of Gielinor.
+Easy clue scrolls are one of the many items that can be dropped by monsters in combat, and upon reading a clue scroll you will find yourself starting a treasure trail that will send you all around the world of Gielinor.

 Emote clues have three steps within them.
 First, you need to be at a certain location, you also need to be carrying a certain item with you, and you need to be able to perform an emote.
 Again, depending on the difficultly of the emote, you might find that the requirements are more specific and the number of emotes you need to perform is more than one.
 For example, here’s a comparison of some of the scroll clues and their difficulty.